not-indro/Stack_Tower_Game/README.md

 ## Play Now

 No installation required!
-Play the game in your web browser by clicking the link.
+Play the game in your web browser by clicking the [link](https://stack-tower-game.vercel.app/)

 ## Credits